Moritz344/Moritz344/README.md

 <pre>
  # About Me
- I'm a 16 year old guy who codes in his freetime.
+ I'm a 16 year old guy who likes programming in his freetime.
 For coding I use nvim/vim and I really enjoy and
  suffer using it.
 Im currently only writing in python and bash.
 I also have some experience in the shell from the overthewire Bandit Level which was really cool and I recommend.
  I also edit videos with Davinci Resolve(coding videos,anime edits,shorts).